 Current work and interests

-Mícheál is currently involved in projects relating to bone health and various life stages including pregnancy and lactation, childhood growth, and musculoskeletal aging in both the UK and The Gambia.
+Mícheál is a visiting worker at the MRC Epidemiology Unit, and is currently involved in projects relating to bone health and various life stages including pregnancy and lactation, childhood growth, and musculoskeletal aging in both the UK and The Gambia.
 This work has involved facilitating and the collection of anthropometric, and bone densitometry data in addition to the auditing, analysis, and interpretation of DXA, pQCT, and HR-pQCT bone image data

 In addition to Nutrition and Bone Health Research Group work in The Gambia, he has also been involved in the Sub-Saharan African MuSculOskeletal Network (SAMSON) through which he has been involved in capacity building workshops in Zimbabwe and supporting South African colleagues in the analysis of pQCT data.